 Looking back on this scenario, it is clear that the whole transaction was concocted so that the co-conspirators could generate large up-front fees for themselves.

-Interestingly, the “straw buyers” allege that they were wronged.
+Interestingly, straw buyers often allege that they were wronged.
 They even file lawsuits.
 It is difficult to feel sorry for them, however, since they willingly signed blank documents and gladly received an under the table pay-off at closing.
 They cooperated in the fraud and benefited from it.

-It should be noted that some sub-prime lenders are not entirely without fault, even though they may protest the loudest.
-Eager to make loans and collect fees, many do not supervise the underwriting process as thoroughly as they should.
+In the past sub-prime lenders were complicit in this process.
+Eager to make loans and collect fees, many did not supervise the underwriting process as thoroughly as they should.

 In addition to the usual civil statutes that may be violated (statutory fraud, deceptive trade practices, etc.) numerous criminal statutes may be involved: